EiffelWebFramework/EWF/wiki/EWSGI/specification---difference-in-main-proposals.md

 ---
 layout: default
-title: EWSGI specification difference in main proposals
+title: specification difference in main proposals
 base_url: ../../
 ---
 Currently the **design of the EWSGI** is not going very fast, mainly due to conflicts for the core design.